dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Taxonomy

+(I guess say what Luiz used, and then repeat this using sourmash taxonomy.)

-## Genome retrieval and mapping workflow
+## Read mapping and hybrid mapping pipeline

-mapping
+Metagenome reads were mapped to reference genomes using minimap2 v2.17 (cite) with `-x sr` (short single-end read mapping mode).

 The complete workflow, from metagenome download to taxonomic analysis and iterative mapping, is implemented in the genome-grist package